-- The Plan was established and is maintained pursuant to collective bargaining agreements between the nation's railroads and railway labor organizations.
-The railroads and the organizations are represented in connection with the establishment and maintenance of the Plan by the National Carriers' Conference Committee and by the Cooperating Railway Labor Organizations, respectively.
-The two Committees administer the Plan.
-When acting as Plan Administrator, the Committees form a single Committee, called the Joint Plan Committee. - Type of Plan: Group health plan. - Type of Administration: Trusteed and Self-Administered. - The Plan is administered directly by the Plan Administrator.
+- The Plan was established and is maintained pursuant to collective bargaining agreements between certain railroads SMART-TD.
+The railroads and SMART-TD are represented in connection with the establishment and maintenance of the Plan by the National Carriers' Conference Committee and SMART-TD, respectively.
+Committees administer the Plan.
+When acting as Plan Administrator, the Committees form a single Committee, called the Governing Committee. - Type of Plan: Group health plan. - Type of Administration: Trusteed and Self-Administered. - The Plan is administered directly by the Plan Administrator.
 The Plan's health care benefits are funded directly by the Plan.
 They are not insured. - The Plan's administration is governed by the terms of the Plan Documents.
 The Summary Plan Description (this booklet) provides a description of the health care benefits that are available under the Plan.
 In connection with these benefits, the Plan Documents give the various entities that administer them pursuant to contracts with the Plan Administrator the discretion to construe and interpret the terms of the Plan.
 If you do not agree with a determination made by any of those entities, you may request a review of your claim.
 See the "Processing of Claims and Appeals" section of this booklet for a description of the claims and appeals procedures.